hibou42/MyAsciiPet/README.md

 WIP, I just found a new way to have non-blocking input !!!
 Soo I implement this new way but I lost the saved system, next improvement =D

-but if you want to see, I added my Pet save to have a look, just make the projet and then do ./asciiPet
+but if you want to see, I added my Pet save to have a look just make the projet and then do ./asciiPet
 ```
 # ENJOY !!!